About United Church of Christ Homes

 UCC Homes’ central administrative offices are located at 30 N. 31st Street, Camp Hill, Pa.
 This office provides centralized administrative support to each of the service programs in their respective areas.

 The corporation consists of one clergy and one lay delegate from each of the organization’s 87 sponsoring churches of the United Church of Christ in the Harrisburg, Lancaster, Lebanon and Mercersburg Associations of Penn Central Conference.
-New members to the 15 member Board of Directors are elected during UCC Homes’ Annual Meeting each February.
+New members to the 15 member Board of Directors are elected during UCC Homes’ Annual Meeting.
 While closely related to the ministry of the United Church of Christ in health and welfare, the Church bears no responsibility or liability for the organization’s operations.

 During its numerous years of service, UCC Homes has become widely known and respected for the quality of care it provides to its residents.
 A contributing factor to this enviable reputation may be found in the corporation’s dedicated staff and committed volunteers.